thetom061/ocaml-flow_graph/ocaml-maxflow-project/README.md

 Features implemented in the project:
 -Ford-Fulkerson algorithm which can be applied on graph to find max flow from one node to another -Resolution of Bipartite Matching (unweighted) using Ford-Fulkerson with input files that are easier for the user, as well as an interpretation of the output
+-Dijkstra algorithm to find shortest path

 What has yet to be implemented:
--Max Flow min Cost algorithm using Bellman Ford to find negative cycles -Using this same algorithm to resolve weighted Bipartite matching (to account for user's preferences)
+-Max Flow min Cost algorithm using successive shortest path due to issue with compatibility with (int*int) graph -Using this same algorithm to resolve weighted Bipartite matching (to account for user's preferences)

 How to use the project: